5 Geodata products

 5.2 Soil texture product

-In this section one united layer describing categorised soil texture (sand=1, silt=2, clay=3, organic=4) is created from multiple preprocessed soil texture data sources.
-Creation of soil texture product consisted of multiple overlay steps.
-These steps are illustrated together with processed geodata used:
+In this section, a unified layer describing categorised soil texture (sand = 1, silt = 2, clay = 3, organic = 4) was created from multiple preprocessed soil texture data sources.
+The creation of the soil texture product consisted of multiple overlay steps.
+These steps, along with the processed geodata used, are illustrated as follows:

-the basis soil texture source was Soil texture from the European Soil Database, this layer had to be reclassified to match other layers as it was not performed during preprocessing;
+1. the base soil texture source was Soil texture layer from the European Soil Database.
+This layer had to be reclassified to match the other layers, as this was not performed during preprocessing;

-the layer from the first step was overlaid by Latvian Quarternary geology data written as numeric starting with 1;
+2. the layer from the first step was overlaid with the Latvian Quarternary geology data coded as numeric starting with 1;

-the layer from the second step was overlaid by 20th century topsoil in Latvian farmland written as numeric starting with 1;
+3. the layer from the second step was overlaid with the 20th century topsoil data in Latvian farmland coded as numeric starting with 1;

-the layer from Organic soils as modelled by Silava (presence-only) was overlaid by Organic soils as modelled by University of Latvia (presence-absence).
+4. the layer from Organic soils as modelled by the LVMI Silava (presence-only) was overlaid with the Organic soils as modelled by the University of Latvia (presence-absence).
 After the overlay, it was classified as presence-only;

-the layer from the third step was overlaid by the layer from the fourth and saved for EGV creation.
+5. the layer from the third step was the overlaid with the layer from the fourth step and saved for EGV creation.

 Code